James Boasberg: J.G.G. v. Trump

 J.G.G. v.
-Donald J. Trump is the name of a class action and habeas corpus lawsuit filed by five Venezuelan men in U.S. Immigration and Customs Enforcement custody who were threatened with imminent removal under an expected proclamation from US president Donald Trump invoking the Alien Enemies Act of 1798.
+Donald J. Trump is a class action and habeas corpus lawsuit filed by five Venezuelan men in U.S. Immigration and Customs Enforcement custody who were threatened with removal under a proclamation from President Donald Trump invoking the Alien Enemies Act of 1798.

-In early 2025, the second Trump administration began deporting Venezuelan nationals alleged to be members of Tren de Aragua, citing the Alien Enemies Act of 1798 as justification.
-However, on March 15, 2025, Judge Boasberg issued a 14-day restraining order, stating that he did not believe federal law permits the Trump administration to bypass removal proceedings in this manner.
-Specifically, Boasberg noted there is no historical precedent for this kind of deportation when Congress has not made a declaration of war.
-In response, Attorney General Pam Bondi criticized Boasberg.
+On March 15, 2025, Boasberg issued a 14-day restraining order, stating that he did not believe federal law permits the Trump administration to bypass removal proceedings in this manner, noting there is no historical precedent for such deportations when Congress has not made a declaration of war.
+The administration allowed deportation flights to proceed despite the order.